 Even the most outstandingly-talented students struggle to use commas, but not after they have given this PDF their best shot.
-Here, kids practice how to use commas, using the eight sentences.
+Here, 5th grade and 6th grade kids practice how to use commas, using the eight sentences.

-This worksheet helps significantly upscale children's comma expertise.
+This printable worksheet for grade 5 helps significantly upscale children's comma expertise.
 They rewrite each sentence, by adding a comma after yes, no or sure, and using any other punctuation marks as are relevant.

 Let your endowed-with-wisdom learners now get ready to join the upper crust, as they start mastering how to use colons.
 Here, they learn three distinct ways in which a colon can be used in writing.

-This exercise provides each and every student with an opportunity to prove they are fully on-the-ball in their punctuation game.
+This exercise provides each and every student in grade 2 and grade 3 with an opportunity to prove they are fully on-the-ball in their punctuation game.
 They read the sentences, and use a correct punctuation mark in them.

 Punctuation errors have become inexcusably common nowadays, and these can be particularly problematic, if made on envelopes.
-In this PDF, children correct the punctuation errors on envelopes.
+In this PDF worksheet, 2nd grade and 3rd grade children correct the punctuation errors on envelopes.

 Not every letter is capitalized while we write; nor is capitalization an unwelcome change.
 This set of printable worksheets deal with when to and not to capitalize, so kids don't feel left alone in this vast topic.